-This one-week photo safari promises to deliver incredible and unique photographic results and it will leave you in absolute awe of Africa’s beauty.
+This photographic safari promises to deliver incredible and unique photographic results and it will leave you in absolute awe of Africas beauty.
 There is quite simply no place more beautiful anywhere in Africa than the Ngorongoro Crater.
-It’s one of those places that you just have to see at least once in your lifetime.
+Its one of those places that you just have to see at least once in your lifetime.
 It also happens to be one of the best photographic locations on the continent and photographers who use it as a stopover point to get to the Serengeti only, have largely overlooked the Ngorongoro Crater.
 This is a totally unique one-of-a-kind photo safari as it focuses specifically on the Ngorongoro Crater as a photographic destination in its own right.
 We have chosen a time of year when there is hardly anybody else in the crater so you will feel like you have it all to yourself.
-In just one week you will build a portfolio of work that most professional photographers do not have.
+In just a couple days you will build a portfolio of work that most professional photographers do not have.

-Your safari kicks off in earnest today as you catch a scheduled charter flight from Dar es Salaam to Arusha.
-This is a photo safari for photographers so of course we have booked you extra luggage allowances so that you can bring all the gear that you need for the trip.
+We meet at breakfast for our drive up to the Ngorongoro Crater.
+With no internal flight to worry about you can bring all your equipment.
 A 500mm focal length, or there about, is perfect for the crater but also bring your macro lenses and your wide-angles.
-This is no ordinary photo safari, you are going to get unique and inspirational shots that will make even seasoned professional wildlife photographers blush.
+This is no ordinary photo safari, you are going to get unique and inspirational shots that will make even seasoned professional wildlife photographers blush so pack it all!
 Its not just about location but also about timing.
 You will be visiting the crater at a time of year when no one else does and at a time of year when the weather is moody and the light spectacular.
 As a result this trip will yield photographs different to anything you have captured before.
 Imagine having the Ngorongoro Crater all to yourself!

-The flight from Dar to Arusha is about 90 minutes long depending on how the schedule flight routes.
-Once we land in Arusha we will road transfer through the Great Rift Valley and into the beautiful Ngorongoro Highlands.
-This incredibly scenic drive will take you to the very edge of the crater before circumnavigating the rim to your very special camp, which enjoys views over the Serengeti and the crater highlands - quite possibly the finest 'out of Africa' view in all of Africa.
-The drive from Arusha to the crater will take about 3 hours excluding the time at the gate to the Ngorogoro Conservation Area.
+We will road transfer through the Great Rift Valley and into the beautiful Ngorongoro Highlands.
+This incredibly scenic drive will take you to the very edge of the crater before circumnavigating the rim to your luxurious lodgings where you will enjoy what is quite possibly the finest 'out of Africa' view in all of Africa.
+The drive from Arusha to the crater will take about 3 hours excluding the time at the gate where we purchase tickets to the Ngorogoro Conservation Area.
+See your lodge here.